Storyboardslee/FALAFL/README.md

 <a name="example"></a>
 ## Example

 Here we are giving example of running the entire `FALAFL` pipeline (preprocessing and ILP-based feature selection) in using the colorectal cancer data as input (`demo_data/input.npz`).
 For the sake of data size, the input file we are using for this demo have already been filtered with the threshold $\delta=0.1$, so the example below will skip the optional first step in preprocessing.
 In this demo, we are setting the parameters as the following: $p=0.5, k=2, q=0.75$.
+You are most certainly welcomed to change the choice for $p$, $k$, and $q$ based on your expectation for the density of the output matrix!

 _Note to users: as of now, the entire pipeline needs be executed in a stepwise manner.
 This will be updated to a `snakemake` pipeline in the near future._